đź§ľ

 iOS Sticker Keyboards

-With the release of iOS 10, Stickers were part of the newest update for iMessage.
-I worked with magazine social media and brand directors to concept suites of emoji-style sticker sets.
-I digitally illustrated these custom sticker packs in various art styles that worked with particular brand style guides.
-Brands included Green Giant, Delish.com, Esquire, Seventeen Magazine, and Harper's Bazaar.
-Downloadable from the App Store, the art also had very specific file production requirements for developers in Xcode.
+With the release of iOS 10, came the introduction of Stickers for iMessage.
+I partnered with the social media and brand directors of various magazines to conceptualize emoji-style sticker sets.
+These custom sticker packs, digitally illustrated in styles fitting each brand's unique voice, included entities Delish.com, Esquire, Seventeen Magazine, and Harper's Bazaar.
+Available on the App Store, these illustrations adhered to strict file production specifications required for Xcode development.

 Three screens showing the interface for a digital magazine "book shelf" with integrations of ads and notifications.